harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_create_schedule.md

-# Request Time Off
+# Create Schedule

 ## Description

-As a cleaner, I want to mark when I'm unavailable, so people can't schedule me while I am away.
+As a cleaner, I want to create a schedule to mark when I'm available.

 ---